leiferlab/testPoisson/README.md

 ```

-To use the example from Przyborowski and Wilenski (1940): a factory spec's their supply of clover seeds to have no dodder seed contaminantes in a 100g sample.
+To use the example from Przyborowski and Wilenski (1940): a factory spec's their supply of clover seeds to have no dodder seed contaminates in a 100g sample.
 Upon receiving  shipment, the purchaser takes a 100g sample and finds 3 dodder seeds.
-The purchaser wishes to determine if the difference could not be due to chance.  k1=0, k2-=3, n1=n2=1, d=0, and iside=2 for the two tail test.
+The purchaser wishes to determine if the difference could not be due to chance.  k1=0, k2=3, n1=n2=1, d=0, and iside=2 for the two tail test.

 ```
 >> pvalue=testPoissonSignificance(0,3,1,1,0,2)